AndreDyrstad/api-valgomat/README.md

 #Valgomat backend
-This appliaction is used to give patients the possibility to answer a few questions, and in return, get a recommendation on which treatment center they should pick.
+This application is used to give patients the possibility to answer a few questions, and in return, get a recommendation on which treatment center they should pick.